The role of EU agencies in the management and guarding of borders in the EU

-All applicants will be notified by 17 April at the latest as to whether or not they have been selected for an interview with the LIMES Cluster Committees.
-The interviews will take place in Maastricht early May 2020.
+All applicants will be notified by 22 June at the latest as to whether or not they have been selected for an interview with the LIMES Cluster Committees.
+The interviews will take place at the end of June/beginning of July 2020.
+Due to the COVID-19 outbreak, the interviews will probably take place digitally.
 Please see the application procedure on the website for more information.

 What we offer